Krolang/Anacuei/README.md

 ### Within Docker (Raspberry Pi 4 B) (Work In Progress, **Not Recommended**)
 >[!WARNING]
 >This method of building the system is HIGHLY experimental.
-I have not gotten it to work.
-I do not recommend this method.
+I have not gotten it to work. **I do not recommend this method**.
 However, I have included the documentation in its unfinished state such that anyone who *can* get it working has something to jump off of.

 1. [[Raspberry Pi#Installing the Operating system|Install the Host OS onto the Pi]] (follow the instructions that came with the pi for this).
 	- Docker can only be installed on Raspbian through a convenience script, so I recommend choosing a different Linux distro so you can install from the repositories.
 Most of the tutorials recommended Fedora Desktop 33, but I used Ubuntu and just didn't install the graphical interface for docker.
 This ended up working very well.